Trump Administration Proposes Relaxing Rules On Waste From Coal Plants

 The Environmental Protection Agency has proposed relaxing two Obama-era regulations on waste products from coal-fired power plants, a move environmental groups say would prolong the risk of toxic spills or drinking water contamination.

 The agency wants to ease restrictions on coal ash — the solid residue left over from burning coal — and wastewater from coal plants.
-In the rule changes announced Monday, plants could have up to five more years to close unlined coal ash ponds, which can leak contaminants into surrounding groundwater.
+In the rule changes announced Monday, plants could have up to three more years to close unlined coal ash ponds, which can leak contaminants into surrounding groundwater.

 It's the latest in a series of moves the Trump administration has taken to try and help the country's ailing coal industry.